petruleonard/office-deployment-installer/README.md

 ## Notes
 - Requires Windows with PowerShell 5.1 or newer.
-- Must be executed with Administrator privileges.
+- Can be executed without administrator privileges.
 - Internet connection is required during installation.